fionaEyoung/intro-to-github/github-workshop/introductions-2025-08-11.md

 ## About!

-This file is Exercise 2 in the Git Good: Introduction to GitHub workshop.
+This file is Exercise 2 in the Git Good: Introduction to Github workshop.
 Please refer to the checkin Issue that we commented on in Exercise 1 to find your group number.
 Then add your answer to the question beside your corresponding number.

 ## Questions from slidedeck